PyPO-dev/PyPO/tutorials/Gui/Tutorial_Gui_3.md

 <img src="README_Resources/ResourcesT3/removeElem.png" alt="" width="400px"/>

-And we add a new Paraboloid
+and we add a new paraboloid:

 <img src="README_Resources/ResourcesT3/newPar.png" alt="" width="400px"/>

+We do the same to the tilted plane.
+We remove the old one, increase the gridsizes from 101 by 101 to 301 by 301 and reduce the radius from 10 mm to 5 mm.

+If we do not do this, the beam pattern we obtain on the paraboloid is undersampled coming from the tilted plane and we would see nonsensical results.

+We have also replaced the ellipsoidal mirror with a new one, with gridsizes of 279 by 279 (just like the one in the Jupyter notebook tutorial 3) an have reduced the radius to u = 10 mm.
+It is important to check the *Flip Normal Vectors* box, because we are illuminating the ellipsoid from below.

 Next we define a circular plane (by giving it uv limits rather than xy) in the upper focus of the ellipsoid.
+This will serve as the focal plane of our ellipsoid on which we define the initial beam pattern.

 <img src="README_Resources/ResourcesT3/pl_foc.png" alt="" width="400px"/>